 Eric ClaptonEric Patrick Clapton (born 1945) is an English rock and blues guitarist, singer, and songwriter.
-He is often regarded as one of the most successful and influential guitarists in rock music.
-Clapton ranked second in ''Rolling Stone''s list of the "100 Greatest Guitarists of All Time" and fourth in Gibsons "Top 50 Guitarists of All Time".
+He is regarded as one of the most successful and influential guitarists in rock music.
+He ranked second in ''Rolling Stone''s list of the "100 Greatest Guitarists of All Time" and fourth in Gibsons "Top 50 Guitarists of All Time".
+In 2023, Clapton was named the 35th best guitarist of all time.
 He was also named number five in ''Time'' magazine's list of "The 10 Best Electric Guitar Players" in 2009.

-After playing in a number of different local bands, Clapton joined the Yardbirds in 1963, replacing founding guitarist Top Topham.
-Dissatisfied with the change of the Yardbirds sound from blues rock to a more radio-friendly pop rock sound, Clapton left in 1965 to play with John Mayall & the Bluesbreakers.
-On leaving Mayall in 1966, after one album, he formed the power trio Cream with drummer Ginger Baker and bassist Jack Bruce, in which Clapton played sustained blues improvisations and "arty, blues-based psychedelic pop".
-After Cream broke up in November 1968, he formed the blues rock band Blind Faith with Baker, Steve Winwood, and Ric Grech, recording one album and performing on one tour before they broke up.
-Clapton embarked on a solo career in 1970.
+After playing in a number of different local bands, Clapton joined the Yardbirds from 1963 to 1965, and John Mayall & the Bluesbreakers from 1965 to 1966.
+After leaving Mayall, he formed the power trio Cream with drummer Ginger Baker and bassist/vocalist Jack Bruce, in which Clapton played sustained blues improvisations and "arty, blues-based psychedelic pop".
+After four successful albums, Cream broke up in November 1968.
+Clapton then formed the blues rock band Blind Faith with Baker, Steve Winwood, and Ric Grech, recording one album and performing on one tour before they broke up.
+Clapton then toured with Delaney & Bonnie and recorded his first solo album in 1970, before forming Derek and the Dominos with Bobby Whitlock, Carl Radle and Jim Gordon.
+Like Blind Faith, the band only lasted one album, ''Layla and Other Assorted Love Songs'', which includes "Layla", one of Clapton's signature songs.

-Alongside his solo career, he also performed with Delaney & Bonnie and Derek and the Dominos, with whom he recorded "Layla", one of his signature songs.
-He continued to record a number of successful solo albums and songs over the next several decades, including a 1974 cover of Bob Marley's "I Shot the Sheriff" (which helped reggae reach a mass market), the country-infused ''Slowhand'' album (1977) and the pop rock of 1986's ''August''.
-Following the death of his son Conor in 1991, Clapton's grief was expressed in the song "Tears in Heaven", which appeared on his ''Unplugged'' album, and in 1996 he had another top-40 hit with the R&B crossover "Change the World".
+Clapton continued to record a number of successful solo albums and songs over the next several decades, including a 1974 cover of Bob Marley's "I Shot the Sheriff" (which helped reggae reach a mass market), the country-infused ''Slowhand'' album (1977) and the pop rock of 1986's ''August''.
+Following the death of his son Conor in 1991, Clapton's grief was expressed in the song "Tears in Heaven", which appeared on his ''Unplugged'' album.
+In 1996 he had another top-40 hit with the R&B crossover "Change the World".
 In 1998, he released the Grammy award-winning "My Father's Eyes".
 Since 1999, he has recorded a number of traditional blues and blues rock albums and hosted the periodic Crossroads Guitar Festival.
 His most recent studio album is ''Happy Xmas'' (2018).

 Clapton has received 18 Grammy Awards as well as the Brit Award for Outstanding Contribution to Music.
 In 2004, he was awarded a CBE for services to music.
 He has received four Ivor Novello Awards from the British Academy of Songwriters, Composers and Authors, including the Lifetime Achievement Award.
-He is the only three-time inductee to the Rock and Roll Hall of Fame: once as a solo artist and separately as a member of the Yardbirds and of Cream.
-In his solo career, Clapton has sold more than 280 million records worldwide, making him one of the best-selling musicians of all time.
-In 1998, Clapton, a recovering alcoholic and drug addict, founded the Crossroads Centre on Antigua, a medical facility for recovering substance abusers.
+He is the only three-time inductee to the Rock and Roll Hall of Fame: once as a solo artist, and separately as a member of the Yardbirds and of Cream.
+In his solo career, he has sold more than 280 million records worldwide, making him one of the best-selling musicians of all time.
+In 1998, Clapton, a recovering alcoholic and drug addict, founded the Crossroads Centre on Antigua, a medical facility for those recovering from substance abuse.
 Provided by Wikipedia